This article shows how to publish your site online with FTP tools.

 http://demozilla.examplehostingprovider.net/ — as you can see, so far there is nothing there:

-Note: Depending on your hosting provider, most of the time you'll see a page saying something like “This website is hosted by [Hosting Service].”
+Note: Depending on your hosting provider, most of the time you'll see a page saying something like “This website is hosted by [Hosting Service].” when you first go to your web address.

 Here and there: local and remote view